urosherman/urosherman.github.io/_pages/about.md

 Since September 2023, I have been  a `Postdoctoral Researcher` at [Aix-Marseille School of Economics (AMSE)](https://www.amse-aixmarseille.fr/en).

 I am a `macroeconomist` working on monetary and fiscal policy within `Heterogeneous-Agent New Keynesian models` and at the intersection of macroeconomics with `international and corporate finance`.
-In my work, I combine empirical methods---using primarily micro-data---and theory to address economic questions.
+In my work, I combine empirical methods with theory to address economic questions.

 Some of my recent work can be found [here](/publications/).